rcjim/chef-cookbook-doi-ssl-filtering/README.md

 * `cert_alias`, String.
 An alternate name for the certificate being imported
 * `certificate`, String.
 The certificate to import
 * `keystore`, String.
-The keystore location
+The keystore location.
+For windows, one of MY, CA, ROOT, TRUSTEDPUBLISHER, CLIENTAUTHISSUER, REMOTEDESKTOP, TRUSTEDDEVICES, WEBHOSTING, AUTHROOT, TRUSTEDPEOPLE, SMARTCARDROOT, and TRUST
 * `storepass`, String.
-The password used to protect the keystore
+The password used to protect the keystore.
+Ignored for windows